revanthbrillio/opencv/README.md

 ####How to build OpenCV for Windows Phone 8.0
 1. open the binWP8 folder
 2. build the opencv.sln using VS2012 or VS2013
+3.
+####How to build OpenCV for Windows Phone 8.0
+1. open the binWP8 folder
+2. build the opencv.sln using VS2012 or VS2013